How Many YouTube Shorts Should You Post Per Day? (2026)

 How Do I Stay Consistent with YouTube Shorts?

 Batch production and scheduling are the two most effective strategies.
-Film multiple Shorts in one session, then schedule them across the week using YouTube Studio.
+Dedicate 2 hours per week to creating 5-7 Shorts in one session, then schedule them across the week using YouTube Studio.
 AI video tools can also handle generation and auto-posting if you need to maintain daily output without daily production work.

 Related Guides